 • A detailed description of both of your designs for an appropriate imaging / diffraction camera satisfying above conditions.
-Discussion of why the diffraction pattern is not found at a distance of 1f away from Lens 2.

 - Include copies of the images you recorded using the CCD camera.
 You may invert the contrast of the diffraction pattern to make the diffraction spots more easily visible. - Calculate the effective camera length L and the magnification M of your optical system. - Discuss what happens when you reduce the spacing of the diffraction grid.
 Under what conditions are you able to record diffraction patterns of grids with a spacing of 0.5 nm, i.e. those of materials like Si or GaAs?